Eladk3/Decision-Tree/README.md

 ## Overview

 The goal of this exercise is to practice using Decision Trees for classification using sklearn in Python.
-You will visualize decision boundaries, compute accuracy scores, and analyze feature importance using Decision Trees of varying depths.
+You will visualize decision boundaries, compute accuracy scores, analyze feature importance, and visualize decision trees.

+## Visualizing a Decision Tree

+The aim of this exercise is to visualize the decision tree that is created when performing Decision Tree Classification or Regression.
+The tree will look similar to the one given below.

+### Dataset Description

+We are trying to predict the winner of the 2016 Presidential election (Trump vs. Clinton) in each county in the US.
+To do this, we will consider several predictors including `minority`: the percentage of residents that are minorities and `bachelor`: the percentage of resident adults with a bachelor's degree (or higher).

+### Instructions

+1. **Read the datafile:**
+   - Read the data file `county_election_train.csv` into a Pandas data frame.
+   - Create the response variable based on the columns `trump` and `clinton`.

+2. **Initialize and Visualize Decision Tree:**
+   - Initialize a Decision Tree classifier of depth 3 and fit it on the training data.
+   - Visualize the Decision Tree using `tree.plot_tree()`.

 ## Instructions